kandilidinesh/database_migration_inspector/README.md

 - Docker (for running PostgreSQL databases in containers)
 - PostgreSQL database access for both pre-migration and post-migration datasets

-# Docker Setup
+## Docker Setup

-## To run PostgreSQL databases locally using Docker:

-### Pull Docker Images:
-Ensure you have Docker installed on your machine.
+1. Pull Docker Images: Ensure you have Docker installed on your machine.
 Pull the necessary Docker images for both pre-migration and post-migration databases:

 ```bash
 docker pull guaranteedrate/homework-pre-migration:1607545060-a7085621
 docker pull guaranteedrate/homework-post-migration:1607545060-a7085621
 ```

-### Run Docker Containers:
+2. Run Docker Containers:
 Start the Docker containers for the pre-migration and post-migration databases:

 ```bash